isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-supination-and-plantar-fasciitis/index.md

 To ensure a smooth and comfortable wear experience the Nimbus 20 incorporates GEL technology and FLYTEFOAM technology.
 FLYTEFOAM technology delivers excellent bounce back while ensuring high performance.
 The gel cushioning helps in shock absorption for a smoother and comfortable heel-to-toe transition.

-Furthermore, the shoe also uses FluidRide technology in its midsole.� The work of this technology is to provide additional cushioning, durability, and bounce back.
+Furthermore, the shoe also uses FluidRide technology in its midsole.
+The work of this technology is to provide additional cushioning, durability, and bounce back.

 Furthermore, the Nimbus 20 features ComforDry X-40 Sockliner.
 This component inhibits the growth of odor-causing microbes.
 It also has anti-bacterial properties that reduce moisture accumulation inside the shoe.
 Hence, your feet will always be dry and fresh throughout your activities.